dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

 # Stages of an SNS launch
+## Overview
+During an SNS launch, a dapp is handed over to the NNS and the NNS both creates the SNS canisters and starts a decentralization swap to decentralize the SNS and thereby the dapp (see [here](../introduction/sns-launch.md)).

 ## SNS launch Stages
 Handing over a dapp's control to a newly created SNS proceeds in the following high